Redhat938/smartAppointment/replit.md

 ## Overview

 This is a full-stack service booking platform built with React, Express, and PostgreSQL.
-The application allows users to discover and book appointments with various service providers across different categories like healthcare, legal, education, business consulting, wellness, and technology.
-Service providers can create profiles, manage their availability, and handle bookings, while clients can search for providers, view profiles, and schedule appointments.
+The application follows a **provider-first, service-flexible** architecture where each provider can offer multiple services with different pricing, booking rules, and payment options.
+Users can discover and book appointments with service providers across categories like healthcare, legal, education, business consulting, wellness, and technology.
+The platform supports both online bookings and walk-in appointment management with advanced features like priority queuing, flexible payment options, return visit waivers, and unique token-based appointment tracking.

 ## System Architecture